aksommerville/fullmoon4/README.md

 - - [ ] Input config
 - - [ ] Language
 - - [ ] Zap saved game.
 And show details.
-- [x] I broke auto-bloom somewhere; plants are now sprouting after entering the map.
-Which is actually not bad.
-Maybe keep it this way and drop the old logic instead of fixing?
-- [ ] UI sound effects, eg change menu selection.
-- [ ] web: Sound effects too quiet relative to music.
-- xxx Violin: Fuzz playback?
-Look for matches that allow off-by-one somehow. ...too complicated, and we're educating better now so i think not a problem.
 - [ ] macos (on iMac only), crash on quit.
 Can we cause it to close the window instead?
 The implicit quit on window close doesn't crash.
 - [ ] macos (on iMac only), glViewport needs to scale by NSScreen.backingScale.
 - [ ] MacOS: Build two independent app bundles.
 Demo and Full.
+- [ ] Windows

+### Further critical features and bugs.
+Finish before 15 September.

+- [ ] Web reported play time runs short -- it doesn't match what gets saved.
+- [ ] treadle-driven firenozzles, can we ensure they bump back to the OFF state instantly when re-entering the map?
+- [ ] Ensure that pitcher, when it shows highlight under a bonfire, will actually hit the bonfire!
+I've seen it fail.
+- [ ] Arriving at swamp the first time, seems I can't guess wrong in the first mazelet.
+Is that my imagination?
+Or is it not getting set?
+- [ ] Crow guidance for full version. fmn_secrets.c:fmn_secrets_get_guide_dir()
+- [ ] UI sound effects, eg change menu selection.
+- [ ] web: Sound effects too quiet relative to music.
 - [ ] Metal
 - [ ] inmgr: Real input mapping.
 - [ ] InputManager.js: Must handle unconfigured devices connected before launching config modal.
 - [ ] Touch input.
 - [ ] Input configuration.
 - - [ ] UI for mapping.
-- [ ] Windows
 - [ ] minsyn drums too loud
 - [ ] Confirm tolltroll acknowledges invisible.
 And everything else sight-oriented.